-Similar to the Apple's Trash application, the Recycle Bin is a location where deleted files or folders are temporarily stored in every version of Microsoft Windows since Windows 95.
-The Recycling Bin allows users to recover files that have been deleted in Windows and can be found on the desktop.
-The image to the right is an example of what the Recycle Bin may look like in your version of Windows.
+Like the Apple's Trash application, the Recycle Bin is a location where deleted files or folders are temporarily stored in every version of Microsoft Windows since Windows 95.
+The Recycle Bin allows users to recover files that were deleted in Windows.
+It is on the desktop.
+The image is an example of what the Recycle Bin may look like in your version of Windows.

 Adding an item to the Recycle Bin

 How to open or find what is in the Recycle Bin

-To open the Recycle Bin, double-click on the Recycle Bin icon on the computer desktop.
-If done correctly a new Recycle Bin window will open showing all of the files in the Recycle Bin.
+To open the Recycle Bin, double-click the Recycle Bin icon on the computer desktop.
+If done correctly, a new Recycle Bin window opens showing all of the files in the Recycle Bin.

-Tip: If the Recycle Bin icon is not found on your computer Desktop, see the next section below.
+If the Recycle Bin icon is not found on your computer desktop, see the next section below.

 Why is my Recycle Bin icon missing?

 How long do items stay in the Recycle Bin?

-When a file or folder is deleted, it will remain in the Recycle Bin until you empty the Recycle Bin.
+When a file or folder is deleted, it remains in the Recycle Bin until you empty the Recycle Bin.